 But if you aren’t driving aggressively, and your 350z is more of a daily driver or is being built for show events, you can consider a brake pad with less dust that won’t wear quite as quickly.

 Aftermarket units will typically be a semi-metallic, full-metallic, or ceramic brake pad.

 The best brake pads for a street-driven 350z are probably ceramic, as they are a good combination of durability, grip, and resistance to brake fade.

 Typically ceramic pads are very quiet, and dust is usually better than the OEM composite pads.

 Combined with ceramic brake pads, most 350z owners run slotted or cross-drilled rotors, or a combination of both.

 A common misconception of aftermarket rotors is that they will improve stopping power.
-On the street, most owners of aftermarket brake rotors will notice an improvement in the life of their brake pads, but no additional power.
+On the street, most owners of aftermarket brake rotors will notice an improvement in the life of their pads, but no additional power.

 The advantages from cross drilled and slotted rotors becomes much more obvious during extremely hard and repetitive braking, where you will usually experience much less “brake fade”.

 When upgrading pads and rotors still doesn’t get your 350z stopping as well as it should, it’s time to go with a big brake kit.